rutkowskit/VRT.TextToSpeech/README.md

 # Text To Speech App
-This application converts Text To Speech using Voices installed in Your Windows operating system.
+This application converts text to speech with the help of voices installed in the Windows operating system.

 <img src="doc/main_scr.png" width="400">